 Best for the highest APY on a limited balance

 Boeing Employees’ Credit Union (BECU) has more than 50 locations in Washington and two in South Carolina.
 BECU doesn’t require a minimum opening deposit for the Early Saver Youth Account.
-The account is available to teenagers until they turn 18.
+The account is available to teenagers until they turn 18 years old.

-What to watch for: This high APY is only available on balances up to $500.
-Balances above that amount will earn 0.02 percent APY.
-You can’t apply for this account online, either.
+What to watch for: The higher APY is only available on balances up to $500.
+Balances above that amount will earn the lower APY.
+You can’t apply for this account online.

 You’ll need to meet certain criteria to be eligible to open an account at BECU.
-Living, working, worshiping or going to school in Washington state or select Idaho counties are some ways.
-Also, living or working in select counties in Oregon or belonging to certain associations are other ways to be eligible.
+Those who live, work, worship or go to school in Washington state can qualify for membership.
+Also eligible are residents of select counties in Oregon and Idaho, as well as those who belong to partner associations.

 Best for older teenagers